 When building a successful business, you soon realize the enormous significance of your company’s online reputation.
-Particularly in the millennial era, your online reputation is important.
+Particularly in the millennial era, your online reviews are crucial.
 In one of our recent articles about online reputation management we talk about why reputation management is so important and explain the power of online customer reviews.

 Some powerful statistics — including the fact that 57% of consumers will only use a business if it has 4 or more stars — show how positive comments about your business and good ratings can improve your sales.
 But what do you do if you’ve struggled and have bad online reviews and a negative company reputation?

 Our BrightLocal Local Consumer Review Survey showed that negative reviews make 40% of consumers not want to use a local business.
 With all the hard work that goes into improving traffic generation and getting people to your business, no company can afford to be negatively affected in this way.

 So how do you fix your bad online reputation?